June is Audiobook Month

 Now, as the pressure—and danger—of keeping their secret grows, Quadir, Jarrell, and Jasmine are forced to confront the truth about what happened to Steph.
 Only each has something to hide.
 And with everything riding on Steph’s fame, together they need to decide what they stand for before they lose everything they’ve worked so hard to hold on to—including each other.

-Stamped: Racism, Antiracism, and You Jason Reynolds & Ibram X. Kendi
+Stamped: Racism, Antiracism, and You by Jason Reynolds & Ibram X. Kendi

 This is NOT a history book.